vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 | No Returns | 6,187 | 0.00 | 4,292,312.10 | 0.00 | 0.00 | 0.00 |

 **Key insight:**
 The most extreme returners are not the main financial problem.
 Although the High Risk segment shows the highest average return rate, it contributes only **5.35%** of total return-related loss.
-The larger **Moderate Risk** segment drives **57.2%** of leakage through scale — not through extreme individual behavior.
+The larger **Moderate Risk** segment accounts for **57.2%** of leakage due to scale, not to extreme individual behavior.

-**What this means for policy:**
-A blanket return restriction policy would create friction for healthy customers while failing to reduce the main source of loss.
-A better strategy is to monitor extreme returners separately while prioritizing investigation into the broader Moderate Risk segment.

 > Full queries with results and commentary → [`sql/sql_highlights.md`](sql/sql_highlights.md)